Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds: Introduction

+{We also introduce simple CMB-oriented applications of the same framework.
+With three frequency channels, model-comparison diagnostics can test whether a sky, or a given sky region, is better described by a single power law in $P$ or by separate effective laws in $(P_E,P_B)$.
+Although the present paper only demonstrates this principle on noiseless mock data, such tests could be used on real data to identify where non-standard synchrotron physics, line-of-sight superposition, Faraday effects, or ageing make one representation more economical than another.
+This information is relevant for building more realistic foreground models, choosing how to extrapolate foreground templates, and selecting the spectral parametrization used in parametric component-separation pipelines.
+We further show, through idealized ILC and masking examples, that the choice of map-space field affects not only the level of residual $BB$ foreground power, but also where the residuals live on the sky and how they are distributed between the two parity families.}

+{We emphasize that the spin-preserving $E/B$ decomposition does not create new information beyond that contained in the full Stokes maps $(Q,U)$.
+Rather, it reorganizes this information into two geometrically meaningful parity families.
+Consequently, $\mathcal{P}_{ab}^{(E)}$ and $\mathcal{P}_{ab}^{(B)}$ should not be viewed as standalone classifiers of the physical origin of a spectral deformation.
+Mechanisms such as ageing, Faraday rotation, and line-of-sight superposition are primarily identified through their characteristic complex spectral signatures in amplitude and angle.
+The role of the $P_E/P_B$ decomposition is complementary: it indicates how these signatures are distributed between gradient-like and curl-like structures on the sky.
+This distinction is useful for interpretation and for CMB-oriented analyses, but it must be used with care since the non-fully-local $E/B$ transform also induces apparent spectral deformations of its own.}

 The paper is organized as follows.
-In Sec.~\ref{sec:EBseparating} we define the map-space $\textit{E}/\textit{B}$-separating complex operators and introduce the complex log--Taylor and moment parametrizations used throughout.
-In Sec.~\ref{sec:predictions_from_physics} we derive analytic predictions for the spectral signatures of several synchrotron mechanisms (spatially varying spectral index, line-of-sight mixing, intrinsic curvature, ageing, and Faraday effects).
-In Sec.~\ref{sec:comparaison_toy_model} we then validate these predictions and compare the induced spectral complexity across field representations using both a toy model and a realistic \texttt{PySM} synchrotron sky, and we present simple diagnostics relevant for data analyses (including cases with a limited number of observed frequency channels).
+In Sec.~\ref{sec:EBseparating} we define the map-space $E/B$-separating complex operators and introduce the complex log--Taylor and moment parametrizations used throughout.
+In Sec.~\ref{sec:predictions_from_physics} we derive analytic predictions for the spectral signatures of several synchrotron mechanisms: spatially varying spectral index, line-of-sight mixing, intrinsic curvature, ageing, and Faraday effects.
+In Sec.~\ref{sec:comparaison_toy_model} we validate these predictions and compare the induced spectral behaviour across field representations using both a toy model and a realistic \texttt{PySM} synchrotron sky, including finite-channel reconstructions. {Finally, in Sec.~\ref{sec:applications_cmb} we present three simple CMB-oriented applications: distinguishing between spectral models defined in $P$ or in $(P_E,P_B)$, cleaning with $E/B$-separated ILCs, and constructing masks from $B$-family foreground tracers.}